Skip to content

 Tower operator UI

-Tower is an open-architecture command and control system for heterogeneous robotic fleets that threads the needle between those two extremes.
-It pairs an Electron + React operator UI with a Go tower-server that bridges vehicles over the pidgin protocol.
+Tower is an open-architecture command and control system for heterogeneous robotic fleets.
+It pairs a React PWA operator UI with a Go tower-server that bridges vehicles over the pidgin protocol.
 Vehicles share one operator surface, but no operator action ever bypasses what the receiving vehicle says it can do.

 ┌──────────────┐ UDP multicast ┌──────────────┐ WebSocket ┌──────────────┐